 Is there a difference between snow pants and ski pants?

 Ski pants are designed to have a snugger fit, while snow pants are looser and more flexible in sizing—meaning that for the former, you’ll want to find a pair that fits really well.
 No one wants to go down the mountain in too-tight pants.

 What are some other top ski brands to buy snow pants from?

 While we listed quite a few brands above, you’re sure to see plenty more on the slopes.
 If you don’t find a perfect match from the likes of Patagonia, The North Face, or Arc’teryx, consider Helly Hansen, Flylow, Stio, or Fawk.

 Like we’ve already said, it all comes down to personal taste: do you prefer the flexibility of pants, or the security of overalls?
 If you’ve got a jacket in mind, too, consider buying a matching set, where the top latches onto the bottoms.
 Or maybe you want more variety with the bib, which will fit under basically anything you wear up top.
 It’s up to you!

 A final word on shopping for the best snow pants

-Snow pants are an essential piece of winter gear if you’re headed to the slopes, and they also come in handy around the neighborhood when a big storm hits (think: you’re sledding down the hill, or walking the dog in two feet of snow, and you don’t want to get soaked).
+Snow pants, like the best snow boots, are an essential piece of winter gear if you’re headed to the slopes, and they also come in handy around the neighborhood when a big storm hits (think: you’re sledding down the hill, or walking the dog in two feet of snow, and you don’t want to get soaked).
 When you’re shopping for the best snow pants, it’s important to consider your options, and figure out what feature matters most to you, like fit or material.
 Find a pair that you love enough, and you might actually be sad to say goodbye to winter.
 You never know!